jhj-proteomics/ProteoLinguistics/README.md

 # ProteoLinguistics
-Welcome to the world of ProteoLinguistics.
+Have you ever contemplated the potential of individual proteins concealing patterns or messages within their amino acid sequences?
+While these molecules don't carry deliberate messages, the exploration of such patterns can offer an intriguing lens into molecular biology.

-Did ever think about how individial proteins might hide hidden messages in the amino acid sequence?
+With rigorous methodology and the integration of computational tools, I've developed (in collaboration with ChatGPT-4) a robust script.
+This script processes .fasta files, commonly sourced from databases like UniProt, by cross-referencing them against a comprehensive English dictionary.
+The outcomes of this analysis are systematically compiled into a .csv file, offering a structured yet fascinating perspective on coincidental linguistic patterns in protein sequences.

-No?
-Well, they don't.
-At least not intentionally.
-However, it's a fun game to play either by yourself for your own amusement or together with friends or fellow nerds.
+For users with an extensive collection of .fasta files, our script is optimized to handle batch processing of an entire directory.
+However, should you require a singular file analysis, some modifications to the script will be necessary.

-For that purpose I have written (or co-written with ChatGPT-4) a short script that will take any .fasta file (from e.g. UniProt) and search it against a list of words from the English dictionary.
-The results are then saved as a .csv file for you to read and have fun with.
+This repository houses both the script and the wordlist.
+The onus of procuring the .fasta files for investigation remains with the user, adding an element of research initiative.

-Both the script and the wordlist is saved within this repository but it's up to you to find the .fasta files you want to use.
-That's also a fun part of this game.
+I invite you to delve into this confluence of linguistics and molecular biology.

-Have fun!
+Happy analyzing!